 Cliché but, I felt so free.
 I could do anything without any input from the world.
 It was glorious.

-The most pressing issue right after was wanting to contact people to tell them ‘omg, look what I just did!’ and not being able to.
+The most pressing issue right after I left the store was wanting to contact people to tell them what I just did, but wasn’t able to.
 My ego got a reality check.

 . . .

-Yesterday, I decided to leave my phone behind when I went to kickboxing class.
-Between commuting and the class, it takes about two and a half hours.
-I figured I can unplug for two hours, and the world, even my world, will go on perfectly fine.
+Yesterday, I decided to leave my phone behind when I went for kickboxing.
+Between commuting and the class, I was completely unplugged for two and a half hours.
+I figured I can unplug for two hours and the world, even my world, will go on perfectly fine.

 . . .

-I encourage everyone to try leaving their phone behind and find out its potential benefits for themselves.
+I encourage everyone to experiment with leaving their phone behind to find out its potential benefits for themselves.

 Start out simple.
 Leave your phone behind when you are out for a very short time.
-Then, ask yourself: Does it feel good?
-Does it add to my life in a positive way?
+Ask yourself: Did it feel good?
+Did it add to my life in a positive way?
 Do I feel relieved without my phone on me?